 • First and foremost, stick to the elimination diet!

-• If your vet also prescribes medicine for your cat, make sure you follow the instructions on the pack
+• If your vet also prescribes medicine for your cats make sure you follow the instructions on the pack

 • Keep your cat’s water bowl full and clean at all times

-• Make sure your cat drinks only water (you should never feed cow’s milk to your cat anyway, because she can’t digest the lactose, and diarrhoea may result)
+• Make sure your cat drinks only water (you should never feed cow’s milk to your cats anyway, because they can’t digest the lactose, and diarrhoea may result)

-• Keep your cat at home throughout the diet – you never know what she might eat while she’s out and about
+• Keep your cat at home throughout the diet – you never know what they might eat while they're out and about

 • Keep your cat away from any other pets during feeding times